2011 San Francisco 49ers season: Week 12: at Baltimore Ravens

 Coming off their divisional home win over the Cardinals, head coach Jim Harbaugh and the 49ers flew to M&T Bank Stadium for a Week 12 interconference duel with the Baltimore Ravens and their head coach (Jim's brother) John Harbaugh on Thanksgiving.

 San Francisco trailed early in the first quarter as Ravens kicker Billy Cundiff got a 39-yard field goal, yet the 49ers answered with a 45-yard field goal from kicker David Akers.
 Baltimore struck back in the second quarter with Cundiff making a 23-yard field goal.

 San Francisco began the third quarter with a 52-yard field goal from Akers, but the Ravens opened the fourth quarter with quarterback Joe Flacco completing an 8-yard touchdown pass to tight end Dennis Pitta, followed by Cundiff nailing a 39-yard field goal.
 The Niners tried to rally, but Baltimore's defense held on to preserve the win.

 With the loss, the 49ers fell to 9–2.

-These two teams would meet again a year later in Super Bowl XLVII with the 49ers falling short 34–31.
+These two teams would meet again a year later in Super Bowl XLVII with the 49ers falling short, 34–31.

 Week 13: vs. St. Louis Rams

-With the shutout win, not only did the 49ers improve to 10–2, but they also clinched 1st place in the NFC West.
+With the shutout win, not only did the 49ers improve to 10–2, but they also clinched 1st place in the NFC West for their first playoff berth since the 2002 season.